djrrb/Bungee/TRADEMARKS.md

-Demo is a trademark of FontStudio, Inc.
+Bungee is a trademark of The Font Bureau, Inc.